Galzai/MK32/README.md

 # MK32 - Simple BLE keyboard for ESP32

+Dung Phan's fork:
+- Updated to ESP-IDF v4.4.
+- Migrated to CMake build system.
+- Adding Docker to avoid dependency mess.
+- Developed "CatiONE OLKB" that relies on this firmware.

+___

 Note: Currently tested and working on esp-idf v4.0.
 MK32 is a BLE keyboard firmware for ESP32 Microcontrollers,designed to be relativley easily customizable.
 Please refer to the [MK32 Wiki page](https://github.com/Galzai/MK32/wiki) for information about building your own keyboard.